 Making a Police Report

 It is always best to make a police report should you be the victim of a criminal offence.
 Especially, if that offence results in injury.
 Making the report as soon as possible is never a bad thing.
-In many cases, the courts are unlikely to enforce compensation if no police report was made.
+In many cases, the courts are unlikely to enforce compensation if no police report is made.
 Doing everything that is reasonably within your power to aid the police will strengthen any compensation claim.
 This includes assisting police with identification and prosecution.

 Time Limitations